sunskyXX/Rosetta/README.md

 - The code of models (CNN, DF, FS-Net, LSTM, SDAE and Transformer) is shown in `/`

 - The cleaned data for traffic augmentation and well-trained TIE: [Link](https://drive.google.com/drive/folders/1WXfdj6egfa593sgGWvoNHfULnWOvKeUY?usp=sharing).
-Researchers can contact us via <moonight_flicker@outlook.com> to download the entire pcap files after signing the agreement on preventing data misusing and privacy leakage.